InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/CMP API Specification.md

     /* Core Sub-section */
     {
       Version: 1,
-      // Note: according to the table of data type mapping, the JS data type
-      // is "Date", not "string".
-Same below.
       Created: new Date ("Thu Apr 13 2023 18:07:12 GMT+0200"),
       LastUpdated: new Date ("Thu Apr 13 2023 18:07:12 GMT+0200"),
       CmpId: 31,